henrywu2019/BentoML/docs/source/deployment/google_cloud_ai_platform.rst

 AI Platform Unified Prediction has strict requirements for the accepted input and output of a request.
 You can find more `here <https://cloud.google.com/ai-platform-unified/docs/predictions/custom-container-requirements>`__

-This guide demonstrates how to deploy a scikit-learn based iris classifier model with BentoML to Google Cloud AI Platform Unified.
-The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.
+This guide demonstrates how to deploy a scikit-learn based iris classifier model with Kappa to Google Cloud AI Platform Unified.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more Kappa examples :doc:`here <../examples>`.

 Prerequisites